Configure Enhanced Location Call Admission Control

 The enhanced CAC feature provides a new service, called Location Bandwidth Manager (LBM).
 The LBM service can be configured to run on every node or selected nodes of a Cisco Unified Communications Manager (Unified CM) server.

-Perform the following steps to configure the Enhanced Location Call Admission Control
+Perform the following steps to configure the Enhanced Location Call Admission Control feature:

 Activate the LBM service.

 If a server is upgraded from pre-9.0 release, the LBM service is activated on all servers where the Cisco Callmanager service is enabled.
 For a new system install, the LBM service must be manually activated on the desired nodes.

 Create an LBM group.

 Each Unified CM server must communicate with an LBM.
 If LBM is not running on the same node, configure an LBM group and assign the LBM group to the Unified CM server.

 By default, when a new location is created, a link from the newly added location to the Hub_None is added as well, with unlimited audio bandwidth, 384 kbps video bandwidth and 384 kbps immersive video bandwidth.
 This can be adjusted to match the model and if needed the link to the Hub_None location can be deleted.

 Assign intra-location bandwidth to the location, if the default of unlimited bandwidth is not desired.

 Add links from one location to other locations (inter-location).
 And assign bandwidth allocations and weight to the links.